Kaleden FireSmart Committee

 name and phone number if you need a tool to help get your

-burnable debris taken care of.
-We will get back to you.
+burnable debris taken care of and we will get back to you.
 That is the

 Firehall number so please specify that you would like to borrow a tool.